Spider-Verse: Main plot

-On Earth-3145, Peter tries to talk Uncle Ben into joining the fight, quoting his Uncle Ben's lesson that "with great power must also come great responsibility".
-Ben, however, is afraid to fail again.
-An angry Superior Spider-Man upbraids Ben, stating that he lost more times than he won, but that did not keep him from fighting.
-The Superior Spider-Man's rant inspires Ben to put on the costume and the Spider-Army sets off for the final battle.
+On Earth-802, Kaine, Jessica Drew of Earth-1610, and Ben Reilly destroy Jennix's cloning facilities, at the cost of Ben's life.
+Spider-Man contacts Kaine, who reveals he is on Earth-001.
+Spider-Man orders the away teams to rendezvous there.
+Kaine transforms into a massive Man-Spider and impales Solus, killing him.
+An enraged Morlun stabs Kaine through the head.

-The Spiders and a now-redeemed Karn head to Loomworld for the final battle with the Inheritors.
-Miguel O'Hara and Lady Spider arrive with a repaired Leopardon, now powered by radioactive isotopes.
-Spider-Ham disguises himself as Benjy, allowing Ben Parker to take Benjy back to his home reality.
-Meanwhile, the Superior Spider-Man's plan to put an end to the Inheritors' reign by killing the Master Weaver does stop the Inheritors, but also causes the fabric of reality to unwind.
-Spider-Girl threatens to destroy the crystal that contains Solus' soul, but changes her mind after realizing that "heroes don't kill".
+Joined by redeemed Karn, the Spiders head to Earth-001 for the final battle against the Inheritors.
+Miguel O'Hara and Lady Spider arrive with a repaired Leopardon.
+Spider-Ham disguises himself as Benjy, allowing Ben Parker to take Benjy back to his home reality and robbing the Inheritors off the Scion.
+The Superior Spider-Man kills the Master Weaver.
 The Inheritors are exiled to Earth-3145, where they are forced to hide in the Sims bunker to avoid death by radiation, while feeding off the radioactive spiders.

 Tie-in issues

 Scarlet Spiders

 Earth-802 is ruled by Jennix of the Inheritors.
-The Spider-Man of Earth-94, the Scarlet Spider (Kaine), and Jessica Drew, the Black Widow of Earth-1610 travel here in order to find the secret of his cloning process, but are intercepted by this Earth's Tony Stark.
-The Spiders overpower Stark and learn that Jennix's headquarters are in the Baxter Building.
-Spider-Man uses Stark's Iron Man armor to impersonate him and gain access to the Baxter Building.
-In the Baxter Building, Jennix reveals to the Spiders that he has attempted to clone numerous Spider-Men from across the Multiverse, in an attempt to create a stock of spider-totems to consume.
-However, his experiments have failed because he has not been able to clone the essence of the spider (which the Inheritors feast on) into the cloned body.
-The Spider-Man of Earth-94 sets out to destroy the device which receives the signal that allows the Inheritors to transmit their life force into new bodies.
-Unable to activate it remotely, Spider-Man is forced to explode the device manually, sacrificing himself in the process.
-Kaine is furious and steals Jessica's teleporter, then heads directly to Earth-001 to kill the Inheritors.
+Ben Reilly of Earth-94, the Scarlet Spider (Kaine), and Jessica Drew, the Black Widow of Earth-1610 travel there to learn the secret of his cloning process and gain access to the Baxter Building.
+Jennix reveals that he has attempted to clone numerous Spider-Men from across the Multiverse to use as food stock, but has been unable to clone the essence of the spider which the Inheritors feast on.
+Ben Reilly destroys the device which allows the Inheritors to transmit their life force into new bodies, sacrificing himself in the process.
+Kaine is furious and steals Jessica's teleporter, then heads to Earth-001 to kill the Inheritors.